aerospike/aerospike-vector-search-examples/README.md

 For more information about AVS, see our [install documentation](https://aerospike.com/docs/vector/install).
 This repo contains the following:

 **Note**
-This repo contains examples that collects basic usage data about the product including network information.
+This repo contains examples that collect basic usage data about the product including network information.
 You can opt out of this by disabling Prometheus in any of the install instructions.
 For example, to disable metrics collection through docker compose, remove the prometheus service from the example docker compose file.

 * [Kubernetes install script](./kubernetes) - A bash script and configuration details for [Installing on Kubernetes](https://aerospike.com/docs/vector/install/kubernetes).
 * [Docker-compose files](./docker) - The `./docker` folder contains a docker-compose file for deploying Aerospike and AVS as containers.
 Additionally, each example app has a docker-compose file that deploys Aerospike, AVS, and the application itself.